 Going to the courthouse, and we’re, gonna get married …

-Given the rise of micro/mini/elopement weddings follows the rise of backyard & courthouse weddings.
+Given the rise of micro/mini/elopement weddings follows the rise of weddings in the backyard & courthouse weddings.

-Can you hold a wedding at a courthouse?
+Can you hold a micro/mini/elopement wedding at the courthouse?
 YES you can!

 You can have your wedding inside the building with a small number of people (10).
 During Covid time, everyone will need to wear a mask while inside the building.

 If you haven’t gotten your marriage license prior to your wedding day, no worries.
 Arrive at 4p, get your license and then go into the courtroom for your wedding ceremony.

 You can dress up or remain casual, carry a bouquet (or not), take photos and videotape inside.
 The prosecutor or defense table will be used to sign your marriage license.